ConnectedLib/course-in-a-box/modules/using-the-toolkit/_posts/2000-04-01-how-this-works.md

 ### The Modules

+* **Using the Toolkit**: You are here!
+This module provides a quick introduction to the Toolkit and the different ways you can use it.

+* **[Connected Learning Basics](/basics/)** provides an introduction to what connected learning is and how it can help your library's teen services.

+* **[Youth Development](/youth-development/)** explores how libraries can support tweens and teens in their development at every stage.

 ### Experiencing the Entire Toolkit

 Each module in the Toolkit has been developed as a stand-alone section.
 However, if you wish to work through all [number] modules, there is a particular order which may enhance your learning experience.